ray-project/ray/doc/source/ray-core/ray-dashboard.rst

     :align: center

 The logs view lets you view all the ray logs that are in your cluster.
 It is organized by node and log file name.
 Many log links in the other pages will link to this view and filter the list so the relevant logs appear.

+To learn the log file structure of Ray, see the :ref:`Logging directory structure page <logging-directory-structure>`

 .. image:: https://raw.githubusercontent.com/ray-project/Images/master/docs/new-dashboard/logs-content.png
     :align: center